KyrieAthenaCendana/Joshua/README.md

     <strong>shrimp:</strong>500g</li></ul>

-<blockquote>Chef Somchai, a

-Thai cuisine expert, about the essence of Tom Yum Goong: "The key to a

-delicious Tom Yum Goong lies in the balance of flavors – sweet, sour,

-salty, and spicy."</blockquote>
+<blockquote>Chef Somchai, a Thai cuisine expert, about the essence of Tom Yum Goong: "The key to adelicious Tom Yum Goong lies in the balance of flavors – sweet, sour, salty, and spicy."</blockquote>

 <h3>Preparation</h3>